Advanced Standards for Education and Training in Forensic Practice

 - Margaret Bannerman – Senior Lecturer in Sexual Health, Staffordshire University, Faculty of Health

-The Advanced Clinical Forensic Practice Competencies document is a formal record of the students assessment of clinical practice.
+The Advanced Clinical Forensic Practice Competencies document is a formal record of the student’s assessment of clinical practice.
 It will assess your knowledge, skills and attitudes as well as reflection on key issues relating to the achievement of the competencies.
 It is a vital document and it should be made it available to the preceptor or supervisor(s) at all times.

-The competencies relating to key areas of practice and associated activities provides a framework for the learning experience.
-As a forensic practitioner it is expected they use their judgment in order to assess an individual’s immediate health needs and carry out forensic examinations and interventions, whilst also being cognizant of the legal implications of working with a Detainee in a Custody setting or a victim in a sexual assault setting.
+The competencies relating to key areas of practice and associated activities provide a framework for the learning experience.
+As a forensic practitioner, it is expected they use their judgment in order to assess an individual’s immediate health needs and carry out forensic examinations and interventions, whilst also being cognizant of the legal implications of working with a Detainee in a Custody setting or a victim in a sexual assault setting.
 The role of a forensic practitioner requires unique knowledge and skills in the collection and recording of evidence, forensic examinations and recognising injuries.
 The management and care of both a detainee and a sexual assault victim right through from the initial contact to possible legal proceedings requires a high level of competence.